Hotels/Inns

 The New Dungeon Ghyll, Langdale: Rooms all with spectacular views, dog friendly bar with good food and ale.
 Pretty garden and terrace looking down the valley.
 Walks into the hills from the door.

-The Swan at Grasmere: Lovely and cosy, very relaxed, good food and great dog friendly garden rooms at the back of the hotel with your own separate entrance.
+The Swan at Grasmere: Recently completely refurbished, it has a relaxed, welcoming atmosphere, good food and great dog friendly garden rooms at the back of the hotel with your own separate entrance.
 Good position for walks from the door.

 The Pheasant at Bassenthwaite: A centuries old Cumbrian inn that has a fantastic bar with leather lined walls.
 Superbly cosy in winter with a lovely comfortable lounge and open fire.
-Dog friendly except in the restaurant.
+Designated dog friendly areas.

 The Wateredge, Ambleside: Superb position overlooking Windermere and a short walk to the centre of Ambleside.
 Refurbished after the floods of 2015, this is a genuinely comfortable hotel with a restaurant offering really quality food.
-So cosy in winter, with open fires, fabulous garden in summer looking down Windermere.
+So cosy in winter, with open fires and a fabulous garden in summer looking down Windermere.
 Very friendly.

 The Wasdale Head Inn: A world famous and iconic pub at the head of the sublime Wasdale Valley.
 Surrounded by all the highest mountains of Lakeland, it is the home of British Rock Climbing.
-Superb food, lots of history, right in the thick of it all.
+Superb food, lots of history and right in the thick of it.

 Pubs

-The Traveller's Rest, Grasmere: An old favourite in a great position with good value food served all day, real ale, dog friendly and a welcome open fire.
+The Traveller's Rest, Grasmere: An old favourite in a great position with lovely views and good value food served all day.
+Real ale, dog friendly and a welcome open fire.
 Very friendly staff.

-The Sun, Coniston: A real winter pub, dark and cosy, with low ceilings, open fires. muddy boots and wet dogs.
+The Sun, Coniston: A real winter pub, dark and cosy, with low ceilings, an old fashioned range with open fire. muddy boots and wet dogs.
 Good value food, real ale and views over the village from the terrace.

-The Kirkstile Inn: An old, traditional, tucked away pub with low ceilings, open fires and a buzzing atmosphere in the evening.
+The Kirkstile Inn: An old, traditional, pub tucked away in Loweswater with low ceilings, open fires and a buzzing atmosphere in the evening.
 Handy for coffee and cake before tramping the fells.
 Dog friendly.

 The Queen’s Head, Troutbeck: Another old traditional Lakeland pub, now almost completely and beautifully renovated after a devastating fire in 2015, which luckily didn’t damage its warm and welcoming atmosphere.
-Iconic Elizabethan four poster bed bar, lovely food - not the cheapest - but a roaring fire and wonderful views.
+An iconic Elizabethan four poster bed bar, lovely food - not the cheapest - but a roaring fire, cosy atmosphere and wonderful views.

 1.jpg